 You can contact her by email [email protected] or phone 09 8379781.

 Aidan Quayle is an Information Technology Assistant at Laidlaw College.
 He is onsite at the Henderson Campus on a part-time basis, and is available on Tuesdays and Fridays providing support to all students and staff alike, including distance learning students via phone or email ([email protected]).

 Fiona Sherwin is a graduate of Laidlaw College and loves the Laidlaw community.
 Her vocational background has been in disability support and Youth Work with the Presbyterian Church of Aotearoa New Zealand.
 Fiona is responsible for all the undergraduate students on the Henderson Campus.
 Academic life can, at times, be stressful, so Fiona’s role is to support students in finding ways forward to reach their goal to graduate at the end of their programme.
 Alongside her responsibility to lead the Student support team across the country, and in supporting students with disabilities, she is the programme advisor for Theology undergraduate students for the Henderson and Manukau students.
 If you are doing a Diploma, Degree or a Graduate Certificate or Diploma, Fiona will help you work out which papers fit best to meet the goals of heading into the vocation God has called you to beyond Laidlaw.
 She can be contacted at [email protected] or on 09 836 7878.
-Fiona’s office is located in the Student Support Office on the ground floor (opposite the fountain courtyard).
+The student support office is located at the far end of the ground floor of the library.